PortableApps64/PortableApps-ForMacOS64/README.md

 <tr><td border="1" width="100%"><a name="codesign"></a>
  <b>Add Signature With App/Code:</b></td></tr>
 <tr><td border="1"> Sign (aka: “codesign”, aka: add digital-signature)
- a macOSX binary app, without being in the Mac Developer Program:<br/>
+ a macOS-X/XI binary app, without being in the Mac Developer Program:<br/>
  &#160;&#160;<a href="https://StackOverflow.com/questions/27474751/" target="_blank">https://StackOverflow.com/questions/27474751/</a><br/>
  Apple Developer Program (ADP) requires $99 fee ! & that allows a Dev to release (signed) App with signature, & that App (if its a general app)